 I read an article recently about women and their experience searching for love.
 On their lists being short was at the top of the list (not to mention bald) of non-negotiables.
-What I can tell you, having gotten recently engaged to the man of my dreams who is my height (5’5”) and pretty bald, I was in disbelief.
+What I can tell you, being married to a man I love deeply who is my height (5’5”) and pretty bald, I was in disbelief.
 He meets most of the criteria on these long lists, and I am happier than I could have ever predicted.
 BUT the only way that could be possible is if my list really reflected what mattered in making me happy.
 How many tall men do you know that you wouldn’t even want to date let alone marry.

 It’s one thing to have those expectations when we’re 25 (and even now, how many of you have been in a horrible relationship with a tall guy who had a great head of hair?).
-But when we’re 50 and up--and wanting to find lasting love--our thinking must be more flexible and our priorities re-evaluated.
+But when we’re in our 30s and up--and wanting to find lasting love--our thinking must be more flexible and our priorities re-evaluated.